Sensory Play Ideas with Blankets, Pillows, and Cushions

 Have your child sit toward the back ⅓ of the blanket.

-Wrap the blanket around your childs’ hips, lower back.
-Shoulders, arms, and legs (note: child can sit on the blanket and hold on with both hands as well).
+Wrap the blanket around your child’s hips, lower back, shoulders, arms, and legs (note: child can also sit on the blanket and hold on with both hands).

-Grasp the extra blanket fabric towards their feet and begin to pull them along the floor
+Grasp the extra blanket fabric toward their feet and begin to pull them along the floor.

-Move faster in a linear path for altering input
+Move faster in a linear path for alerting input

 Be mindful of turns and do those slowly with ease to avoid injury.

-**Children can take turns pulling siblings or stuffed animals for added proprioceptive input!
-Children can also lay on their belly while being pulled. **
+Children can take turns pulling siblings or stuffed animals for added proprioceptive input.
+They can also lie on their belly while being pulled.

 Check out our YouTube page to see some of these activities done in action!
 Let us know how it went with your child below.